gretazas/black_jack_game/README.md

 ![](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)<br>
- Link to the GitHub page with the Black Jack Game: <a target="_blank" name="https://github.com/gretazas/black_jack_game">https://github.com/gretazas/black_jack_game</a>
+ Link to the GitHub page with the Blackjack Game: <a target="_blank" name="https://github.com/gretazas/black_jack_game">https://github.com/gretazas/black_jack_game</a>
- Link to the page with the Black Jack Game: <a target="_blank" name="https://gretazas.github.io/black_jack_game/">https://gretazas.github.io/black_jack_game/</a>
+ Link to the page with the Blackjack Game: <a target="_blank" name="https://gretazas.github.io/black_jack_game/">https://gretazas.github.io/black_jack_game/</a>

  <img src="assets/images/background.png" style="border:3git add .
  px solid green" alt="Cards with playing chips">

 # Acknowledgements

 When the pandemic hit, I was forced to stay at home for six weeks.
 Instead of sitting there and doing nothing I decided to take action and learn something new.
-A Code Institute advertisement popped up.
-“5 Day Coding Challenge”.
+A Code Institute advertisement popped up. “ 5 Day Coding Challenge”.
 I started it and I coded all the way as far as JavaScript, through Udemy and videos on YouTube.
-There was this Black Jack Game challenge I decided to take part in.
+There was this Blackjack Game challenge I decided to take part in.
 I was a complete copycat.
 I copied all the code down without any understanding of what it actually meant and even then, it was still magical!
-The way you write the code on one canvas and it appears on another canvas; it felt amazing!
+The way you write the code on one canvas and it appears on another canvas; felt amazing!

 Unfortunately, shortly after those studies, my daughter was diagnosed with Type 1 Diabetes and my mother was diagnosed with stage 3 terminal cancer.
 They were both living with me and I was the only one there to take care of them.